Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_CompareWorkflows.md

 #### Prerequisites

-- At least one workflow has been created in each required instance, see [Create a workflow](./01_ManageWorkflows.md#create-a-workflow).
+- At least one workflow has been created in each instance, see [Create a workflow](./01_ManageWorkflows.md#create-a-workflow).
 - You have the required rights to edit a workflow in each of the instances.
+- You are logged in to the instance, from which you want to retrieve the desired workflow version.
 - You have opened the comparison window, see [Open the comparison window](#open-the-comparison-window).
-- You are logged in to the instance, from which you want to retrieve the desired workflow version.

 #### Procedure